-If you have been offered a job that is classified under NOC 41200 (university professors and lecturers) at a B.C. public university, experience obtained through research or coursework as part of your doctoral-level degree can be used to demonstrate you meet the two year skilled experience requirement.
+If you have been offered a job that is classified under NOC 41200 (university professors and lecturers) at a public university in B.C., then any experience you obtained through research or coursework as part of your doctoral-level degree can be used to demonstrate that you meet the two-year skilled experience requirement.
 This research or coursework experience is not required to be paid, and must have been obtained within the last ten years.